Categories of Special Interest

 In Use As

-Detached nine-bay double-height hall over basement, built c.1910, having gabled returns to rear (south-east) elevation, with flat-roofed single-storey additions to rear.
+Detached nine-bay double-height hall over basement, built 1939, having gabled returns to rear (south-east) elevation, with flat-roofed single-storey additions to rear.
 Pitched slate roof with terracotta ridge tiles and finials, some cast-iron rainwater goods, timber eaves courses and rendered chimneystacks.
 Pebbledashed rendered walls having render continuous sill course, render plinth course, rock-faced snecked limestone cladding below sill course.
 Square-headed door openings to front (north-west) elevation and south-west gable, comprising tooled limestone engaged columns with Art Deco surrounds above, and double-leaf half-glazed timber panelled doors with paned overlights.
 Limestone steps to entrances.
 Square-headed opening to south-east elevation having render surround and timber panelled door, accessed by render steps.
 Square-headed opening to basement level of north-east elevation with limestone lintel and timber panelled door.
 Square-headed opening to north-east elevation having render surround and timber battened door.
 Tripartite window to upper level of north-east and south-west gables comprising round-headed opening flanked by square-headed openings, with continuous render sill and timber windows.
 Square-headed openings elsewhere, having render surrounds and timber windows.
 Rendered boundary wall terminating in square-plan piers to front, each having elaborately carved limestone caps from gateway of Cregaclare country house, having Greek key frieze, triglyphs, moulded cornice and sculpted ball finial.